"Granby is a well-built village overlooking the delightful vale of Belvoir, 4

 - The church was built in the 12th century.

-- The church is a Grade I listed building with British Heritage.
+- The church is a Grade I building with British Heritage.

-- Richard CROFT provides a photograph of All Saints Church on Geo-graph, taken in 2008.
+- Richard CROFT has a photograph of All Saints' Church on Geo-graph, taken in November, 2008.

 - The Anglican parish register dates from 1567.